 In these instances the Board has, in addition to stringent internal controls, adopted a conservative approach by taking sufficient insurance cover to mitigate the anticipated maximum loss should risk realise in these categories.

 Risk appetite is defined as the risk that the Company is prepared or willing to accept without further mitigating action being put in place or the amount and nature of risk the Company is willing to accept in pursuit of objectives.
-This is also defined as the risk propensity of the Board in pursuing the creation
+This is also defined as the risk propensity of the Board in pursuing the creation of sustainable wealth.

 The following qualitative and quantitative factors are considered by the Board in evaluating risk appetite:

-- availability of cash resources and other liquid (available for sale) assets;
+- availability of cash resources and other liquid (available-for-sale) assets;

 - available funding opportunities;

-- risk return profile of prospective opportunities;
+- risk-return profile of prospective opportunities;

 - financial ratios relevant to measuring performance, including inter alia: